Multi-Factor Authentication: How attackers still abuse these (often forgotten about) logins

 - Remote workstation solutions like RDP and Citrix Virtual Apps

-However, as beneficial as MFA is, I’m seeing a problem with its implementation.
+As beneficial as MFA is, I’m seeing a problem with its implementation.

-What you might not realize is attackers can abuse additional login portals to discover valid credentials and compromise systems.
+Attackers can abuse additional login portals to discover valid credentials and compromise systems.

 The primary issue: Companies aren’t using MFA across the board.
 For example, you may require MFA when logging into webmail, but not when users log in with VPN.
 If you end up overlooking less-common authentication endpoints, you are putting your company at risk.